Foster City, California: Government

+As of December 2024, Foster City's Mayor is Stacy Jimenez.
+Other councilmembers include Art Kiesel, Suzy Niederhofer, Patrick Sullivan, and Phoebe Venkat.

 Former Mayor Sam Hindi was the first Palestinian-American Mayor in the history of California.

-Councilmember Sanjay Gehani was the first Mayor for Foster City of Indian descent.
-Current (2022) Mayor Richa Awashi is the first female minority Mayor and first woman Immigrant to be Foster City's Mayor.
+Former Mayor Sanjay Gehani was the first Mayor for Foster City of Indian descent.
+Former Mayor Richa Awasthi was the first female minority and female immigrant Mayor for Foster City.
+In 2020, former Mayor Herb Perez was recalled by a majority (77.28%) of Foster City voters.
+Perez was the first city councilperson to be recalled since 1977.

 According to the California Secretary of State, as of February 10, 2019, Foster City has 16,568 registered voters.
 Of those, 7,336 (44.3%) are registered Democrats, 2,756 (16.6%) are registered Republicans, and 5,977 (36.1%) have declined to state a political party.

 Education

-Foster City is home to five public schools in the San Mateo-Foster City Elementary School District.
-Foster City Elementary School (which has recently been remodeled), Brewer Island Elementary School, Audubon Elementary School, and newly-built Beach Park Elementary School serve kindergarten through fifth grades.
+Foster City is home to five public schools in the San Mateo–Foster City Elementary School District.
+Foster City Elementary School (which has recently been remodeled), Brewer Island Elementary School, Audubon Elementary School, and newly built Beach Park Elementary School serve kindergarten through fifth grades.
 Nathaniel Bowditch Middle School serves 6th through 8th grades.
 There are several private preschools and elementary schools.
 There is a separate High School District: San Mateo Union High School District.
 There is no high school located east of Highway 101 so Foster City high school students attend the public schools in the San Mateo Union High School District and other private high schools in the San Francisco Bay Area.

 Four public schools in Foster City (Audubon School, Brewer Island School, Foster City School, and Bowditch Middle School) have won California Distinguished School awards.
 In 1993, Bowditch was recognized with the U.S. Department of Education Blue Ribbon.
 In 2005, Bowditch became a California Distinguished School for the second time.
 A third recognition was given in 2013.

 Foster City has one private Jewish day school: Ronald C. Wornick Jewish Day School is a kindergarten – eighth grade school.
 It was rated the number one Jewish day school in the South Bay/Peninsula.

 Foster City also has one private elementary school: Kids Connection is a kindergarten – fifth grade school.